AdobeDocs/experience-manager-64.en/help/communities/using/analytics.md

 ## AEM Analytics Cloud Service Configuration {#aem-analytics-cloud-service-configuration}

-To create a new Analytics Integration, which integrates Adobe Analytics with the AEM community site, using the standard UI on the author instance :
+To create a new Analytics Integration, which integrates Adobe Analytics with the AEM community site, using the standard UI on the author instance:

-* from global navigation : **Tools, Deployment, Cloud Services**
+* from global navigation: **Tools, Deployment, Cloud Services**
 * scroll down to **Adobe Analytics**
 * select either **Configure Now** or **Show Configurations**